SIMILAR IMAGES

 Class Guy Award Winner in 1979.

-Inducted into the Philadelphia Sports Hall of Fame in 2004.
+Bernie Parent was inducted into the Philadelphia Sports Hall of Fame in 2004.

-On January 27, 2017, in a ceremony during the All-Star Weekend in Los Angeles, Parent was part of the second group of players to be named one of the '100 Greatest NHL Players' in history
+On January 27, 2017, in a ceremony during the All-Star Weekend in Los Angeles, Parent was part of the second group of players to be named one of the '100 Greatest NHL Players' in history.